 Transportation services that are available to families vary by school and by each child’s eligibility for those services.
-Speak with your school or call us if you have questions about the available options.
+Speak with your school if you have questions about the available options.

 - At minimum, schools will provide student MetroCards to eligible students

-- Schools may also offer school bus service if sufficient students meet busing eligibility criteria
+- Schools may also offer stop-to-school bus service if sufficient students meet busing eligibility criteria

 Full-fare student MetroCards are provided at no cost to eligible students and are good on MTA subways and non-express buses.

 Student MetroCards are different from regular MetroCards.
 A student MetroCard has three trips and three transfers.

 (Subway + bus = one trip and one transfer)

 School bus transportation refers to picking up and dropping off one or more students at designated bus stops.
 To use this service, your school must participate in the bus program and your child must be eligible.